LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Scripting
 ---------

-Once you start making changes to your own applications you are going to want to be able to easily deploy your application.
+Once you start making changes to your own applications, you are going to want to be able to easily deploy your application.
 It may be helpful to build some helper scripts, so that you don’t have to remember all the right commands.
 Here is an example of a deployment script you can use: